 Annabel Davis-Goff is a novelist, screenwriter, essayist, social justice advocate, and a driving force behind Bennington College’s Incarceration in America and Prison Education Initiatives.

 Davis-Goff is the author of three novels: The Dower House, This Cold Country, and The Fox’s Walk, as well as Walled Gardens, a family memoir that describes the life and history of the Anglo-Irish.
-She has written for television and films, as well as for a variety of magazines.
 She is also the editor of an anthology, The Literary Companion to Gambling.
 Davis-Goff has taught literature at Bennington since 2004 and is the director of Bennington’s Incarceration in America Initiative and the Prison Education Initiative (PEI).
 PEI offers Bennington College courses with transferable credits at Great Meadow Correctional Facility at Comstock, New York.
 Davis-Goff has worked for more than 30 years with organizations that serve homeless families in New York City and is an advocate for prison reform.
-She is currently the chair of the board of directors of Housing + Solutions and on the advisory board of JustLeadershipUSA.
+She is a founding board member of Housing+Solutions and on the board of JustLeadershipUSA.